-ARTICLE 2.
+ARTICLE 3.
 PARCEL AND WATER USE

-- 2.1 ABP shall only use the Parcel for activities related to the ABP Project. - 2.2 ABP shall use me Parcel with the diligence of a good pater familias and shall not knowingly allow the Parcel to be used for any unlawful purpose. - 2.3 ABP shall make any additional improvements that it deems convenient and/or necessary to develop the ABP Project without the approval of the LANDLORD. - 2.4 Unless there is a cause that originates from Acts of God, the ABP Project will have access to the River Flow and to spring water at the same volumes that are currently in use in the ABP Project and in no event shall these volumes be lower than 2170 gallons per minute of river water for the growout tanks and 130 gallons per minute of spring water for the fry tanks. - 2.5 The water distribution system of the ABP Project will be managed by ABP.
+- 3.1 ABP shall only use the Parcel for activities related to the ABP Project. - 3.2 ABP shall use the Parcel with the diligence of a good pater familias and shall not allow the Parcel to be used for any unlawful purpose. - 3.3 ABP shall make any additional improvements that it deems convenient and/or necessary to develop the ABP Project without the approval of the LANDLORD. - 3.4 Unless there is a cause that originates from Acts of God, the ABP Project will have access to the River Flow and to spring water at the same volumes that are currently in use in the ABP Project and in no event shall these volumes be lower than 2170 gallons per minute of river water for the growout tanks and 130 gallons per minute of spring water for the fry tanks. - 3.5 The water distribution system of the ABP Project will be managed by the LANDLORD.
 The LANDLORD will not diminish, increase or in any way endanger the water levels in the ABP Project's drainage canal and sedimentation ponds without the written consent of ABP.

-The LANDLORD in no way will contaminate the waters of the ABP Project. - 2.6 In the event that the LANDLORD develops production facilities that require water use in her portion of the Property, ABP shall share with the LANDLORD, without any cost to the LANDLORD, a portion of the water flow contained in the water distribution system only if the water requirements for the ABP Project are met.
+3.6 In the event that the LANDLORD develops production facilities that require water use in his portion of the Property, ABP shall share with the LANDLORD, without any cost to the LANDLORD, a portion of the water flow contained in the water distribution system only if the water requirements for the ABP Project are met.

-ARTICLE 3.
+ARTICLE 4.
 TERM

-3.1 The term of this Agreement shall be one (1) year as of the Effective Date ("Term") and shall be renewed by equal terms at the exclusive option of ABP.
-Shall a final judicial decision within the JUDICIAL
+The term of this Agreement shall be two (2) years as of the Effective date ("Term").